jens-krypto/claude-continue/README.md

 ### Automatic Mode (Recommended)

 After installation, the daemon starts automatically when iTerm2 launches.
-It monitors all terminal sessions.
+It monitors all terminal sessions for Claude Code activity.

 ### Manual Mode